postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 To verify a domain, check the box to confirm you added the TXT and CNAME records.
 Next click the **Verify Domain** button.
 A message appears to confirm the custom domain has been verified.

-You can also click the **Verify Later** button, if you choose not to verify the domain now.
+If you choose not to verify the domain now, click the **Verify Later** button.

 In addition if you want to delete the custom domain, click the "Delete Custom Domain" link.